sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/index.md

 # Push logs of most recent main failure to local Loki for analysis
 # You can spin up a Loki instance with 'sg run loki grafana'
 sg ci logs --branch main --out http://127.0.0.1:3100

+# Manually trigger a build on the CI with the current branch
+sg ci build
+# Manually trigger a build on the CI on a specific branch and/or commit
+sg ci build --branch my-branch --commit my-commit
 ```

 ### `sg teammate` - Get current time or open their handbook page